-Alken has not entered into any arrangements with its execution venues regarding payments made or received, discounts or non-monetary benefits that would compromise its ability to meet its obligations in regard to best execution, conflicts of interest or inducements.

-The Firm pays for research from its Research Payment Account ("RPA") and as such has arrangements in place to pay for the receipt of such research in accordance with MiFID II.

-When selecting execution venues for inclusion in the execution policy, the Firm does not take into account the fees and commissions that it will charge its clients but focuses on the potential of the venues to enable the Firm to obtain on a consistent basis the best possible result for the execution of its client orders.
+Description of any Alken has not entered into any arrangements with its execution venues specific regarding payments made or received, discounts or non-monetary benefits arrangements with that would compromise its ability to meet its obligations in regard to best any execution execution, conflicts of interest or inducements. venues regarding The Firm pays for research from its Research Payment Account ("RPA") and payments made or as such has arrangements in place to pay for the receipt of such research in received, accordance with MiFID II. discounts, rebate When selecting execution venues for inclusion in the execution policy, the or non-monetary Firm does not take into account the fees and commissions that it will charge benefits received its clients but focuses on the potential of the venues to enable the Firm to obtain on a consistent basis the best possible result for the execution of its client orders.

-Factors that led to a change in the list of execution venues - if such a change occurred5

-Explanation of the factors that led to a change in the list of execution venues listed in the firm's execution policy
+Factors that led to a change in the list of execution venues - if such a change occurred5 factors that led to a change in the list of execution venues listed in the firm's execution policy execution than comparable brokers from the Firm's approved broker panel.

-Six brokers were added to the equities list in 2018.
+Three brokers were added to the list in 2019.
 The reason for adding them was to enhance our access to liquidity following the implementation of MiFID II as well as to adapt to our evolving portfolio.
 We would only open a new trading relationship where we believe that this addition constitutes a necessary step towards achieving best execution.
-Furthermore, we added 44 new brokers for our new fixed income strategies.

 Note any request to use a broker outside the Firm's approved broker list must be approved by Compliance and by the Firm's head trader.
-Such requests are expected to be made very infrequently and must be supported by a clear rationale setting out why the proposed broker is likely to provide better execution than comparable brokers from the Firm's approved broker panel.
+Such requests are expected to be made very infrequently and must be supported by a clear rationale setting out why the proposed broker is likely to provide better